St. John's University School of Law

 St. John's University School of Law is a Roman Catholic law school in Jamaica, Queens, New York, United States, affiliated with St. John's University.

 The School of Law was founded in 1925, and confers Juris Doctor degrees and degrees for Master of Laws in Bankruptcy and Master of Laws in U.S. Studies.
 Over 15,000 St. John's Law graduates are practicing law in the United States and foreign jurisdictions.
-In 2019, 89% of the law school's first-time test takers passed the bar exam.
+In 2022, 85.53% of the law school's first-time test takers passed a bar exam.

 LL.M. in Bankruptcy law

-St. John's University School of Law offers the only LL.M. in Bankruptcy law in the United States.
+St. John's University School of Law offers the only LL.M. in bankruptcy law in the United States.
 The program is a 30 credit LL.M., with 6 credits devoted towards a thesis.
 St. John's School of Law offers over two dozen classes focusing on various issues in bankruptcy.
 Required courses for the program are: Reorganization Under Chapter 11; Bankruptcy Fraud, Ethics, and Malpractice; Bankruptcy Taxation; Bankruptcy Jurisdiction; Bankruptcy Procedure; and Consumer Bankruptcy.
 Classes are taught by a mixture of law professors, Federal Bankruptcy Court judges, and practicing attorneys.
 The St. John's LL.M. in Bankruptcy Program is fully accredited.
 It has been approved by the New York State Department of Education, and has received the acquiescence of the American Bar Association.

+Admissions

+For the class entering in 2023, St. John's University School of Law accepted 41.48% of applicants, with 26.50% of those accepted enrolling.
+The average enrollee had a 162 LSAT score and 3.71 undergraduate GPA.

 Bar passage rates

-St. John's University School of Law typically ranks in the top 4 – 6 in bar exam passage for first-time test takers among the fifteen New York State law schools:
+In 2023, 87.10% of St. John’s first-time takers passed a bar examination.
+St. John's University School of Law typically ranks in the top 4 – 7 in bar exam passage for first-time test takers among the fifteen New York State law schools: